deluscc4/anonymity-and-deep_web/navigating_part-4.md

 Do **not** use VPN.
 Tor does the work first, and if you are using a VPN, after that, your real IP will be vinculated to the VPN server and sent.

-**Tor: The Hidden Wiki**: http://wiki2zkamfya6mnyvk4aom4yjyi2kwsz7et3e4wnikcrypqv63rsskid.onion/
+## Tor - The Hidden Wiki: http://wiki2zkamfya6mnyvk4aom4yjyi2kwsz7et3e4wnikcrypqv63rsskid.onion/

 # Networks